 Tin Soldier is a skin-fermented wine made from Semillon gris, which is almost unique to South Africa, and a vestige of a time when Semillon was the grape on which the South African wine industry was built.
 The vineyard has been established from a sélection massale of Semillon gris cuttings taken from an adjacent vineyard of Semillon that was planted in 1964.

 The interplay between savoury and sweet is a key point of interest in Tin Soldier, and makes for a subtle and engaging wine.
-The wine shows aromas of orange blossom, tomato leaf and ginger biscuits.
-The palate is rich, textured and long with notes of lime peel and toffee apple.
+The wine shows aromas of crushed rooibos leaves, warm toast and ruby grapefruit.
+The palate is rich, textured and long with spiced apple and loose leaf tea.

 Nuts & Bolts